wojciech-galan/viruses_classifier/README.rst

 .. -*- mode: rst -*-
 viruses_classifier
 ====
-Predict host of a virus based on its (possibly complete) genomic sequence.
+Predicts host of a virus based on its (possibly complete) genomic sequence.
 Could be run in two modes:
-- all_viruses (default) mode - predict whether a virus infects Eukaryotes
+- all_viruses (default) mode - predicts whether a virus infects Eukaryotes
-- ssRNA+ mode - predict whether a ssRNA+ virus infects Deuterostomia
+- ssRNA+ mode - predicts whether a ssRNA+ virus infects Deuterostomia

 Installation
 ------------